KaitDooley/Binex-Writeups/Nightmare/05-bof_callfunction/02-get_it/get_it.md

 # Get_it Writeup

 ## Important Note
-THIS DOES NOT WORK
+THIS DOES NOT WORK.
 The system call is no longer functional, step through in gdb to ensure give_shell is called but a shell will not be opened

 ## Steps
 1. Same process as warmup, just a different stack variable layout and the address of the function we want to call is not given